42+ YEARS OF SERVING DISABLED INDIVIDUALS IN NORRISTOWN, PA

 At Larry Pitt & Associates, we help you and your family obtain the benefits you are entitled to under the law.
 Your Norristown disability lawyer will handle all aspects of your case.
 They will collect your medical evidence, file your initial claim for long-term disability, provide legal representation at any SSD hearings throughout the process, and if necessary handle the appeals process.

-Certain medical conditions are considered automatically eligible for SSD – but that does not mean your application for benefits will automatically be approved.
+Certain medical conditions are considered automatically eligible for SSD – but that does not mean your application will automatically be approved.
 There are many factors that go into a claim for Social Security Disability benefits.
-At Larry Pitt & Associates, we have filed successful SSD applications for benefits on behalf of clients with a disability affecting their: Cardiovascular System, Digestive System, Musculoskeletal System, Respiratory System, and Special Senses & Speech.
+At Larry Pitt & Associates, we have filed successful SSD applications on behalf of clients with a disability affecting their: Cardiovascular System, Digestive System, Musculoskeletal System, Respiratory System, and Special Senses & Speech.

 We also represent people with: